Blackout (wartime): United Kingdom

 Blackouts proved one of the more unpleasant aspects of the war, disrupting many civilian activities and causing widespread grumbling and lower morale.

 The blackout was enforced by civilian ARP wardens who would ensure that no buildings allowed the slightest peek or glow of light.
 Offenders were liable to stringent legal penalties.

-Blackout restrictions greatly increased the dangers of night driving and fatalities increased as a consequence.
+Blackout restrictions greatly raised the dangers of night driving and fatalities increased as a consequence.
 As a result, some aspects were relaxed and speed limits were lowered.
 Fatalities were also recorded amongst merchant seamen falling into the docks at night and drowning during the blackout.

-Crime also increased under cover of darkness, from looting, theft, burglary, robbery, fraud, and gang-related activities, to rape and murder, and even serial murder.
+Crime also increased under the cover of darkness, from looting, theft, burglary, robbery, fraud, and gang activities, to rape and murder, and even serial murder.

 As German war-making capability declined, a "dim-out" was introduced in September 1944, which allowed lighting to the equivalent of moonlight.
 A full blackout would be imposed if an alert was sounded.
 Full lighting of streets was allowed in April 1945; on 30 April, the day Hitler committed suicide, Big Ben was lit, 5 years and 123 days after the blackout was first imposed.